 Tassel Jacket & Bell Sleeve Tee

-This combo is one of my go-tos when I want that effortless 70s feel.
-I love how the tassel jacket moves with you, and when you add a bell sleeve tee, it’s like stepping into a vintage magazine.
-You’ll feel groovy and cozy all at once.
+This combo’s is one of my favorites when I want that easy 70s vibe.
+The tassel jacket moves so nicely, and paired with a bell sleeve tee, it feels like something straight out of an old school magazine.
+You’ll feel cool and comfy at the same time.

 Sheer Ruffle Dress & Statement Choker

 If you’re going for something soft and bold, try a sheer ruffle dress with a statement choker.
-I wore this to a retro-themed event, and everyone loved it.
-You’ll feel like a total 70s icon—trust me, it’s a stunning mix.
+I wore this to a retro themed event, and everyone loved it.
+You’ll feel like a total 70s icon and trust me, it’s a stunning mix.

 Floral Embroidered Jeans & Peasant Top